romeorizzi/TALight/README.md

 ___
 The whole problem collection of this multistage tutorial is hosted in the cloud at the web service server `wss://talight.tk/tutorial` that publicly exposes all services of its problems.
 To have a natural start with TALight, we suggest you to first explore the problems of this collection as deployed by this server.
 In this stage of the tutorial we illustrate the basic tools through which you can conduct this sort of exploration.

-<details><summary>What do you need before you start and how to get it</summary>
+<details><summary>The two things you need before starting this first exploration as a problem solver and how to get them</summary>

-You need to have a terminal or a terminal emulator (with a shell like bash or zsh).
+<strong>Thing 1:</strong> You need to have a terminal or a terminal emulator (with a shell like bash or zsh).
 If you are on Linux or Mac you already have it.

 <details><summary>What if you are on Windows</summary>